ybNero/DailyEnglishDictation-CoachShane/Day1-50 Dictation.md

 # Day 33

-**I** was lifting, you know, chairs out of the way, brkoen glass uh, other sanitary **items I don’t want to** get into, but um it was uh, horrific to say the li.
+**I** was lifting, you know, chairs out of the way, brkoen glass uh, other sanitary **items I don’t want to** get into, but um it was uh, horrific to say the least.

 ## 讲解